 In recent years, there have been significant cases involving HVAC employee fatalities throughout the United States.
 Some of those cases include:

 - Case 1: Dallas, Texas – An HVAC Employee is Electrocuted While Working on a Furnace.
 On June 28, 2017, an HVAC worker “was connecting mental docking to a plenum of a furnace.
 The employee was exposed to a conducted that was not effectively closed when trying to install the plenum to the existing furnace.
 The employee was electrocuted.”

 - Case 2: Oxford, Pennsylvania – A heating and cooling worker was electrocuted while working on a system.
-At midmorning on May 28, 2017, a HVAC technician "was troubleshooting and HVAC system" and "received an electrical shock and was killed."
+At midmorning on May 28, 2017, an HVAC technician “was troubleshooting an HVAC system” and “received an electrical shock and was killed.”

 - Case 3: Kansas City, Kansas – An HVAC Worker was electrocuted while performing maintenance on a heating and cooling system.

 - Case 4: San Antonio, Texas – An HVAC Worker was electrocuted while troubleshooting an air-conditioning system.
 Just after noon on February 25, 2016, an HVAC worker “was troubleshooting a hotel air conditioning and heating unit without a lockout/tag out system.”
 The worker “received an electrical shock from a 240/120 V electrical system while repairing the unit in a hotel guest room.”
 The HVAC technician “was not using insulated or intrinsically safe tools during the troubleshooting.”
 The electrical shock affected the employee’s lungs and liver.
 The accident resulted in his death.